-CCDA Celebrates the ADA 30th Anniversary
+CCDA Celebrates National Disability Employment Awareness Month and the ADA 30th Anniversary

-Signed into law on July 26, 1990, the civil rights law works to increase the inclusion of people with disabilities in all aspects of life and to prohibit discrimination.
+Since the ADA was signed into law on July 26, 1990, the civil rights law works to increase the inclusion of people with disabilities in all aspects of life and to prohibit discrimination.
 People with disabilities are protected by the ADA in areas such as employment, education, transportation, and all public and private places open to the general public.

 Since the ADA was signed, we have seen many advances in disability and accessibility awareness.
 Today we have asked commissioners, architects, state and local leaders, businesses, and the disability community the same question: